GollyGood/dstack/README.md

 `make development`.
 This will install the tools necessary for development.

-Before submitting a pull request run `make test` to make sure your code passes tests and adhears to the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).
+Before submitting a pull request run `make test` to make sure your code passes tests and adheres to the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide).

 License
 -------